perymimon/react-anime-manager/README.md

 React-Anime-Manager is a hook approach npm module for React that tries to give developers an easy way to add animation to JSX that is directly reflected by data changed.

 For example, when a datum disappears from an array-like.
-If you did not save the previous array you do not have any clue that some data are missing to create the missing JSX.
+If you did not save the previous array you do not have any clue that there is item that dispear for make animation on it.
-So you can't attach an animation "disappear" on anything.

-If you have saved the previous array you still need to effectively compare it to the current array to find what out...
+If so you have saved the previous array you still need to effectively compare it to the current array to find what out changed.

 That is what the module tries to solve. give you, the developer, metadata about what happened to `array of objects` or `one object` over updates

-The solution is un-opinionated about which methods actually used for the animation as long as it has some sort of way to tell when animation is complete.
+The solution is agnostic about which methods actually used for the animation as long as it has some sort of way to tell when animation is complete.

 The module is written in one file with no dependency other than React, for security and performance.

 About ~250 lines of code. so it should be pretty easy to fork, expand and share it back.

 Show me the code!